 Cycling at the Commonwealth Games in the past has taken place across three different disciplines; Track Cycling, Road Cycling and Mountain Bike.
-In addition to these, Victoria 2026 will see the introduction of a fourth discipline, BMX.

 Team England are one of the strongest nations across the Cycling events.

 Team England’s 2022 Cycling programme opened with a bang on day one of racing with four medals won in the team events.
 Laura Kenny led the Women’s Team Pursuit squad to a bronze medal, while the Men’s Team Pursuit squad took home silver.

 It was a second silver for the Men’s Sprint Team and an unexpected but welcome bronze medal for the new Men’s Tandem B pairing, Steve Bate and Chris Latham in the 1000m Time Trial, rounding off day one.

 More medal success came for the Para Track athletes in the Women’s Tandem B 1000m Time Trial, where they took the silver.